What to Know About the Average Settlement for a Rear-End Car Accident

 According to data collected and published by the National Highway Traffic Safety Administration (NHTSA), around half of all two-vehicle accidents in the United States are rear-end collisions.

-As such, our law firm receives questions about the average settlement amount for a rear-end collision in Mississippi.
+As such, our law firm receives questions about the average rear-end settlement in Mississippi.
 Our answer is always the same, it depends.
-The extent of damages that a person suffers determines the amount of damages.
+The extent of damages that a person suffers determines the amount of damages and payout for a rear-end collision.
 The type of accident alone doesn’t.